 I believe spirituality doesn't exist solely in solemnity and holy spaces and selflessness and transcendent joy: it also exists in living.
 The five breaths help me give greater importance to being human.
-They remind me God is everywhere: in the dish-washing, when I write the climactic scene in my book, in awful traffic, when I love my husband, when things couldn't get any worse, and in the laughter of good friends.
+They remind me God is everywhere: in the dish-washing, when I write the climactic scene in my book, in awful traffic, when things couldn't get any worse, and in the laughter of good friends.

 You might have a centering activity already.
 Taking a walk.
 Getting up from your desk and doing tree pose.
 The mindless routine of making the same thing for lunch.
 Almost anything can compose the small breaks we need in order to make it through the day.